-In response to the need to support the singing of plainchant in the liturgical setting, majority of Marier's plainchant accompaniments are located in the organ accompaniment edition of Cantus Populi: A Collection of Psalms, Hymns & Chants and the choir and organ edition of sections from the ordinary of the Mass in Latin, specifically Mass I (Lux et origo), Mass IV
+In response to the need to support the singing of plainchant in the liturgical setting, majority of Marier's plainchant accompaniments are located in the organ accompaniment edition of Cantus Populi: A Collection of Psalms, Hymns & Chants and the choir and organ edition of Hymns, Psalms and Spiritual Canticles.
+The plainchant items found in these editions include sections from the ordinary of the Mass in Latin, specifically Mass I (Lux et origo), Mass IV

 Marier composed plainchant accompaniments to several pre-existing plainchant melodies.
-The factor), Mass XVI (In Feriis per Annum), Mass XVII (In Dominicis Adventus et
+The